A Bit of Trivia About Trivia Crack

 Keep Feeding That Trivia Urge

 Trivia Crack is the perfect mobile game for any and all lovers of trivia.
 It’s fun, challenging and educational.
 You can also play it any time, anywhere.
 There are more trivia game options out there to enjoy than just this one, though.
 Many of them let you do things that Trivia Crack simply cannot.
-Read this list of fantastic browser-based trivia games to find some trivia alternatives to play on your own or with friends.
+Read WordFinder's list of fantastic browser-based trivia games to find some trivia alternatives to play on your own or with friends.

 Zac Pricener has been a content creator for the past eight years.
 He’s a bit of an all-around nerd, and he has a bad habit of working movie and TV show references into conversations whenever possible.